Ankit1ab1/django-practice/README.md

 for filter and ordering-http://127.0.0.1:8000/job/?job_title=Retail%20manager&ordering=-salary

-I have used faker library of python for fake jobs,names etc. population scripts is used for this.
+I have used faker api of python for fake jobs,names etc. population scripts is used for this.